 This is similar to arguments TZAC made in past cases.
 However, in this case, TZAC expanded its legal theory to claim that the ministries are “nominally subdivisions of the Palestinian Authority,” which it claimed is an “entity” that supports terrorism by providing financial support to family members of people injured or killed in the conflict with Israel; this included families of people convicted or accused of terrorist offenses.
 TZAC called this a “pay to slay” scheme, bringing hotly contested issues of fact and policy into the gray area surrounding the definition of material support.
 TZAC sought triple damages under the FCA.

-TZAC’s complaint, filed Feb.
-20, 2018, claims that Oxfam GB is part of a larger confederation that is “anti-Israel,” citing NGO Monitor (an advocacy group that engages in disinformation, according to the Policy Working Group, which is comprised of Israeli ex-diplomats, academics and others).
+TZAC’s complaint, claimed that Oxfam GB is part of a larger confederation that is “anti-Israel,” citing NGO Monitor (an advocacy group that engages in disinformation, according to the Policy Working Group, which is comprised of Israeli ex-diplomats, academics and others).

 The pleadings indicate that Oxfam is represented by J. Emmett Murphy and Jeffrey S. Bucholtz of the law firm King & Spalding LLP, who successfully defended The Carter Center in a False Claims Act suit filed by TZAC.

 For background on the False Claims Act see our Issue Brief.